 What does a step do?

-There are two kinds of steps: query steps
+There are three kinds of steps: query steps

 and calculation steps